rockerlp/java-starter-kit/README.md

 ## Example code

-Check out the file in `src/main/java/com/moreapp/starterkit/Example` to see interaction with the API
+Check out the file `src/main/java/com/moreapp/starterkit/Example.java` to see interaction with the API.

 The example code reads a properties file from disc.